passbolt/passbolt_cli/README.md

 ## Additional settings
 Some additional options are available:

-### 1. Gpg trust:
+###  Gpg trust

-Do not require ultimate trust for server public key
+You can define the trust model when encrypting:
 ```
   "gpg" : {
     "trust": "always"
   }
 ```

-### 2. Working with self signed certificates
+### Working with self signed certificates

 By default SSL request will be refused for a connection which is not authorized with the list of supplied CAs. *For testing purposes* you can set rejectUnauthorized to false, to ignore issues